andrealachi/SWG-Documentation/documentation/codelist.md

 Codelists in the SO (Soil) INSPIRE domain are essential for ensuring a standardized representation of soil data across the European Union.
 They enable consistent classification and encoding of specific values (e.g., soil types, usage categories) across different languages and applications, ensuring interoperability and semantic integrity in environmental datasets.

+> [!IMPORTANT]
+> Although the codelist table has no relationship with other tables, its presence is crucial for the correct data management and control.

+> [!NOTE]
+> It includes replicates of all  SO domain valid codes extracted from the INSPIRE registry (https://inspire.ec.europa.eu/registry).

+> [!IMPORTANT]
-Although the codelist table has no relationship with other tables, its presence is crucial for the correct data management and control.
-Although the codelist table has no relationship with other tables, its presence is crucial for the correct data management and control..
-It includes replicates of all  SO domain valid codes extracted from the INSPIRE registry (https://inspire.ec.europa.eu/registry). ***Essentially, if a coded value is in the table, it is supposed to be valid; if not, the code is to be considered as incorrect, and the relative value isn’t stored***.
+> ***Essentially, if a coded value is in the table, it is supposed to be valid; if not, the code is to be considered as incorrect, and the relative value isn’t stored***.

 The presence of the codelist table in the Geopackage allows forms for displaying dropdown lists, simplifying the data entry.
 However, up to now (12/2025), not all the mandatory items foreseen in the INSPIRE SOIL UML structure have been populated into the INSPIRE registry.
 For those mandatory items foreseen in the INSPIRE SOIL UML structure for which there is not yet a published codelis inside the INSPIRE registry, that is, for WRBdiagnostichorizon, ProcessParameterNameValue, WRBReferenceSoilGroupValue (2014), WRBReferenceSoilGroupValue (2022), WRBQualifierValue (2022), and WRBSpecifierValue (2022)), we made reference to other officially mainatined controlled vocabularies by means of URI.